 Save your money, and spend it on more regular trips out, instead of worrying about whether you should be adding the latest and greatest gizmos.

 When you head out 4WDing, you need the basics.
 You don’t need every modification available at the local 4WD shop.
 Where you are heading, what you are doing and how long you are going for determines the basics that you need to take.
 So long as you cover the basics you aren’t going to have any issues.

 I count reliability far higher than any 4WD accessories.
 If you can’t head a few hundred kays away from home to do some 4WD tracks without the worry that your 4WD is going to break down, you need to reconsider where your money is going.
 A decked out 4WD is no good if it breaks down on every trip!

-Having a good set of 4WD Recovery Gear on board your 4WD is a must.
+Having a good set of 4WD Recovery Gear on board your 4WD is one of the must have 4WD accessories.
 No negotiation.
 If you aren’t able to self recover, or be recovered by your mates, what are you going to do?
 The number of people that head bush with zero recovery gear truly baffles me.
 Australia is a big place.
 If you head bush and get stuck without the right gear, you risk your life, and that of anyone else in your vehicle.

 Rated recovery points

 This is another must.
 One front, and one rear Rated recovery point is a requirement before you head out 4WDing.
 If you get stuck, you need a way of being extracted in both directions without damaging your vehicle.
 These are pretty cheap, and you can guarantee they will be used from time to time.
 Make sure they are rated; most of the factory points are for tying the vehicle down, not snatching or winching from.

 If you have a tow bar on the rear, you can safely recover from the pin.
 Please don’t recover off a tow ball.
 There have been plenty of people killed by doing this; its just plain dangerous.